Types of hysterectomy surgeries

 - Hysterectomy does not cure endometriosis

 Endometriosis is a condition that is characterized by severe menstrual cramps, chronic pain, and painful intercourse, it is not cured by removal of the uterus, according to the Office on Women’s Health at the U.S. Department of Health and Human Services.
-The many treatment options which include pain medications and hormone therapies, hysterectomy with removal of the ovaries is not a first-line treatment.
+The many treatment options which include pain medications and hormone therapies, and hysterectomy with removal of the ovaries are not a first-line treatments.

 The myth about hysterectomy is that a woman will go into menopause after going through the operation.
 It is true that you would not have periods, and can’t get pregnant after your uterus is removed but that doesn’t necessarily mean menopause.
 Unless your ovaries are removed in the surgery, women who have not experienced menopause before the surgery will likely undergo menstrual cycles without bleeding.
 However, hysterectomy can cause an early onset of menopause.